 Pakistan, Kashmir, Myanmar, and China

-3 - Did the Lost Tribes of Israel
+3 - Did the Lost Tribes of Israel Come To Ancient Japan?

-4 - Various Other Similarities
+4 - Various Other Similarities Between Ancient Israel and

 Please feel free to print this site for your personal use,

 and distribute it to your friends.

 (Your thoughts and opinions are welcome, although I may